 Staying on a houseboat is definitely not the only way to enjoy the backwaters.
 There are various backwater facing resorts, AirBnBs and villas that you can rent, ranging from luxury to budget friendly.
 Many of the resorts will have their own houseboats, private boats, canoes or kayaks to rent for a few hours, or they will arrange to book one for you, allowing you to experience the backwaters in motion as well.
 Staying in the backwaters without a houseboat also provides you with the freedom to explore the water banks by foot or bike, discovering day-to-day village life, toddy tapping, and mingling with the locals.
 Bike hire is usually available free of charge or for a small fee from your accommodation.
 I rented a water facing AirBnB pictured below which included free use of kayaks and bikes.
 Through the AirBnB I booked a private luxury boat tour for three and a half hours, which cost 3500 rupees, but can definitely be found for cheaper when booking direct.

-Things To Do In The Kerala Backwaters
+What To Do In The Kerala Backwaters

 It is likely that you are rightly visiting Alappuzha and the Kerala backwaters to switch off and unwind.
 However, there are many things to do in Alappuzha to soak in the Malayali culture.